anik123/Piggy-Bank--FirefoxOS-Ionic-Angularjs-Rquirejs-IndexedDB-/README.md

-# Piggy-Bank--FirefoxOS-Ionic-Angularjs-Rquirejs-IndexedDB-
+# Piggy Bank [ FirefoxOS,Ionic,Angularjs,Rquirejs,IndexedDB]
 This an unpublished app for firefoxOS.

 The technologies for this app are ionic framework,angularjs,requirejs,indexeddb.

 Some of the screenshot of this app